WHAT WE DO

 room also has its own small private consulting room attached, to allow tests or discussions to be

-having a dedicated area means that they no longer need to use the ward beds in the department.
+a dedicated area means that they no longer need to use the ward beds in the department.
+Patients

-Patients coming in to undergoing more invasive procedures therefore have less time to wait for a
+coming in to undergoing more invasive procedures therefore have less time to wait for a bed to

 Throughout the Heart Centre, you will see new ward furniture, new waiting areas with comfortable